Computing Graph Edit Distance with Algorithms on Quantum Devices: Numerical Results

 As shown in Table~\ref{tab:resource_annealing}, the number of logical qubits depends uniquely on the graphs size.
 The other resources depend on both the topology of the quantum annealer and the quality of the software performing the minor embedding (which is the same for both versions of the hardware).
 It is evident that D-Wave Advantage produces much smaller embedding; as shorter chains lead to fewer errors, and in fact we obtain more accurate solutions.

 Then, we have quantified the resources required for variational algorithms.
 In Table~\ref{tab:resource_variational} we report the \emph{number of qubits} which is exactly to the number of variables.
 Since there is no need of minor embedding, the number of physical qubits corresponds to the number of logical ones.
-We also report the \emph{number of parameters} to be trained by the classical optimizer, the \emph{depth}, i.e the longest path in the circuit, and the \emph{size}, that is the number of gates.
+We also report the \emph{number of parameters} to be trained by the classical optimizer, the \emph{depth}, i.e. the maximum number of gates on one qubit, and the \emph{size}, i.e. the total number of gates (see \cite{childs2019circuit} for a more formal definition of the notions of size and depth of a circuit).

 To have a good estimation of resources, we transpile the circuit in terms of single-qubits rotations $U_3$ and CNOT gates.

 We immediately see that in general VQE requires much more parameters than QAOA, although it depends mostly on the choice of the variational form.
 In general, this should lead to longer classical optimization phase.